danielwaltz/smashing-conf-2018/README.md

 * Change the value, not the variable
 * Use them - just do it - **progressive enhancement bruv**
 * Element media queries...?

+## Digital Interfaces

+* Key aspects: repetition, evolution, ownership, usablity
+* A website is like a temporary stay (hotel) - an application is more permanent (home)
+* Websites should have a clear message immediately - you don't have time to build up repetition
+* Applications should delight in the repeat actions
+* Reserve motion for important actions (sort of like a reward) - don't overuse it!
+* Prioritize functional over asthetic
+* You can't make everyone happy with your interface
+* Find a balance between user comfort and meeting business need (personally I prefer comfort)